pbloem/profane-tmesis/a-week-in-the-life-of.md

 Run 19

 I had a nightmare the other day.
-I was in the machine, towards the end of transmission, when the power schedule spikes.
+I was in the machine, towards the end of transmission, when the .
 I was suddenly in agonising pain, but still immobilised by the drugs.
 The pain continued, and the taste of blood filled my mouth.
 I was certain that I would die.
 When I awoke, the taste was still there.

 Just a nightmare, induced by the stress of the experiment, by the integration of memories across time?
 Or something more.
 A memory of an experience near the end of transmission.
 Not transmitted long enough to be recorded properly, but just enough to take hold somewhere in the latent memories of my subconscious.